amo-tech-ai/amoaico/docs/09-db-schema.md

 ### 7. **Conclusion**

-This revised schema is tailored specifically for the AMO AI agency website.
+This revised schema is tailored specifically for the Sunai agency website.
 It provides a secure and scalable foundation for the core user journey—capturing high-quality project briefs—while providing clear, separate structures for administrative content like portfolio projects and contact form submissions.
 This is the correct foundation to build upon.